reymond-group/smilesDrawer/docs/basic/README.md

 - `errorCallback`   - Optional.
 Called on the exception in case of failure.
 - `weights`         - Optional.
 Used for atom highlighting.

 **Caution:**

 - The original dimensions of the target are overwritten by those in `options`.
 - This function cannot currently accept an `HTMLCanvasElement`  as a target.
-To draw to an existing canvas, give it an ID and pass in CSS to select it.
+To draw to an existing canvas, pass in CSS that selects it.
 - Note that the options object is passed to the constructor.
 If you want to draw molecules of different sizes, you'll need to create multiple `SmiDrawer`s, one for each size (fortunately, this is cheap).